Skip to main content

 How to identify clinically reviewed pages

-A clinically reviewed page displays, at the top of the page next to the editorial team byline, the reviewer's name and credentials (for example, “Clinically reviewed by Jane Doe, MD, NCMP”) and a link to the reviewer's profile on our medical reviewers page.
+A clinically reviewed page displays, at the top of the page next to the editorial team byline, the reviewer's name and credentials (for example, “Clinically reviewed by Jane Doe, MD, MSCP”) and a link to the reviewer's profile on our medical reviewers page.
 The page also carries the review date.

 Reader questions